 GED Schools and Programs in Florida

 As of 2014, Florida's General Educational Development (GED) exam comprises four sections testing students' knowledge of reasoning through language arts, science, social studies and mathematical reasoning.
-Florida students must score at least 150 on every section of the test and score 600 overall to earn their GED certificate.
-Beginning in January 2014, all GED test-takers also must complete the exam entirely on computer.
+Florida students must score at least 145 on every section of the test and score 580 overall to earn their GED certificate.
+As of January 2014, all GED test-takers also must complete the exam entirely on computer.
+Candidates for the GED program must be at least 18 years old.
+Exemptions apply if a candidate is at least 16 years of age and has been granted an age waiver by their local school district.

 Reasoning Through Language Arts Sections